LAS VEGAS (KTNV) — Additional safety measures are on the way to Buffalo Drive outside of Arbor View High School.

 “We wish that safety enhancements could prevent tragedies on our roadways, but the difference-maker is that everyone in the community must be responsible and make good decisions while using the streets,” Mayor Shelley Berkley said.
 “My heart goes out to McKenzie’s family and friends and the entire Arbor View family for this senseless and tragic loss."

-Improvements will also be made to Whispering Sands Drive in the area of the school.
+Improvements will also be made to Whispering Sands Drive on the south side of the school.

 These improvements on Whispering Sands are set to be upgraded further in 2026, with the city and school district adding a new crosswalk on Whispering Sands between Buffalo and Tenaya Way, as well as installing permanent concrete roadway dividers.